What is the difference between HIV and AIDS?

 Find out more about the difference between HIV and AIDS

-Many people think that HIV and AIDS are the same thing, but this is not true.
+Many people think that HIV and AIDS are the same thing but this is not true.
 HIV is a virus, while AIDS is a condition that can develop if a person does not get treatment for HIV.
-A person with HIV, with proper treatment may never develop AIDS, but a person with AIDS cannot revert back to being someone who is just HIV positive.
+A person with HIV, with proper treatment, may never get AIDS.

 What is HIV?